md-actions/delete-old-releases/readme.md

+# [DEPRECATED]
+This action has moved to https://github.com/freenet-actions/delete-old-releases

 # Delete old releases

 This action searches for GitHub releases matching a specific prefix or regex and removes all that exceed a certain age.